Objects and Classes in Java

 In this page, we will learn about Java objects and classes.
 In object-oriented programming technique, we design a program using objects and classes.

 Object is the physical as well as logical entity whereas class is the logical entity only.

 An object has three characteristics:

 For Example: Pen is an object.
 Its name is Reynolds, color is white etc. known as its state.
 It is used to write, so writing is its behavior.

 Object is an instance of a class.
 Class is a template or blueprint from which objects are created.
 So object is the instance(result) of a class.

-A class is a group of objects that has common properties.
+A class is a group of objects which have common properties.
 It is a template or blueprint from which objects are created.
 It is a logical entity.
 It can't be physical.

 A class in Java can contain: